10 reasons why you should use a responsive website and its main advantages

 5. Decrease bounce rate

-Having a responsive website also reduces the amount of users who enter your website and leave without any interaction.
+Having a responsive website also reduces the number of users who enter your website and leave without any interaction.

 This item is linked to the user experience, since, if he is not well received when entering the page, the chances of him closing and giving up – or going on to another survey – are great.